Mikayil Jabbarov: Work at the Ministry of Economy

 In 2021, the share of the country's industrial parks in terms of investments in the non-oil sector reached 23.8%, more than 3,200 new jobs were created.

 In continuation of work aimed at expansion of the industrial potential of the territories occupied from the Armenian population, the “Araz Valley Economic Zone” Industrial Park in Jabrail district and the “Aghdam Industrial Park” are being created.

 In 2020, Azerbaijan approved an action plan to reduce the negative impact of the coronavirus pandemic and to compensate for the damage caused by the pandemic to businesses.
 The President of the Republic of Azerbaijan signed a law on the introduction of a special tax regime for the period of the pandemic and a decree on measures to control compliance with the requirements of quarantine regimes, the implementation of which was entrusted to the Ministry of Economy.

 Azerbaijan's foreign economic relations are expanding.
-Mikayil Jabbarov took part in the opening of the Trade and Tourism Representative Offices of Azerbaijan in Israel, and the Ukraine's Trading House in Baku.
+Mikayil Jabbarov took part in the opening of the Trade and Tourism Representative Offices of Azerbaijan in Israel, and Ukraine's Trading House in Baku.
 With the participation of the minister, a number of intergovernmental and business agreements were signed: an action plan of the Joint Intergovernmental Commission between Azerbaijan and Turkey, a Framework Document on Sustainable Development Cooperation between Azerbaijan and the UN, a memorandum on technical support for the corporate sector development between Azerbaijan and the European Bank for Reconstruction and Development.

-On November 20, 2019, Mikayil Jabbarov was elected as chairman of the Coordinating Council of Heads of Tax Services of the CIS States.
+On 20 November 2019 Mikayil Jabbarov was elected as chairman of the Coordinating Council of Heads of Tax Services of the CIS States.

 At the same time, the expansion of Azerbaijan's investment activities in other countries continues.
-Thus, a subsidiary of the State Oil Company of Azerbaijan Republic SOCAR Türkiye was ranked 8th in the list of "2021 Export Champions" published by the Turkish Exporters' Assembly.
+Thus, a subsidiary of the State Oil Company of Azerbaijan Republic, SOCAR Türkiye was ranked 8th in the list of "2021 Export Champions" published by the Turkish Exporters Assembly.
 SOCAR Türkiye's subsidiary, Petkim, was ranked 22nd in the Top 1,000 Exporters list.
-At the event dedicated to this occasion, Turkish President Recep Tayyip Erdogan presented SOCAR Türkiye's award to Mikayil Jabbarov, the Chairman of the supervisory board of the company.
+At the event dedicated to this occasion, Turkish President Recep Tayyip Erdoğan presented SOCAR Türkiye's award to Mikayil Jabbarov, the Chairman of the supervisory board of the company.

 After the victory of Azerbaijan in the Second Karabakh War in 2020, the government began to implement activities, such as the restoration of the liberated territories, as well as the presentation of the economic potential of these territories in the international arena.
 For the first time the economic and investment potential of the liberated territories were demonstrated at the international exhibition in Istanbul.
 Financial sanctions are lifted in relation to micro-and small businesses from the previously fully and/or partially occupied regions, as well as frontline territories.